calgaryml/SQuAsh/README.md

 ### Development environment steps:

-Development is done using docker containers; while in the "xmc-kernels" directory, run the following docker commands:
+Development is done using docker containers; run the following docker commands in the top-level directory:

 docker build -t custom_rocm .